jasonlin316/ARGO/PyG/README.md

 # ARGO for PyTorch-Geometric

-We also implemented ARGO for PyG users.
-Dgl and PyG share the same ARGO runtime, but their environment configuration and training code implementation are different.
+DGL and PyG can both use ARGO, but their setup is slightly different.

 This README includes how to: